 F. Scott Fitzgerald

 In modern literature, women spend a lot of time justifying their own behaviors, talking about their own problems, and making their own decisions.
 However, in Fitzgerald’s masterpiece, Daisy rarely speaks for herself and never to someone who doesn’t want to see her naked.
-Creating her in their minds, Gatsby and Nick, the narrator, spend the entire novel judging, critiquing, and lusting after daffy Daisy.
+Creating her in their minds, Gatsby and Nick, the narrator, spend the entire novel judging, critiquing daffy Daisy.
 The Great Gatsby provides valuable insight into the illogical, irrational, and promiscuous nature of men.

 Henry David Thoreau